Sahih al-Bukhari: Transmission

 Each version of the Sahih is named by its narrator.
-Ibn Hajar al-Asqalani in his book Nukat asserts the number of narrations is the same in each version.
+Ibn Hajar in his book Nukat asserts the number of narrations is the same in each version.
 There are many books that noted differences between the different versions, the best known being Fath al-Bari.
 The version transmitted by Muhammad ibn Yusuf al-Firabri (died 932), a trusted student of Bukhari, is the most famous version of the Sahih al-Bukhari today.
 All modern printed version are derived from this version.
 Al-Khatib al-Baghdadi quoted al-Firabri in History of Baghdad: "About seventy thousand people heard Sahih Bukhari with me." al-Firabri is not the only transmitter of Sahih al-Bukhari.
 Many others narrated the book, including Ibrahim ibn Ma'qal (died 907), Hammad ibn Shakir (died 923), Mansur Burduzi (died 931) and Husain Mahamili (died 941).